bitbrain/bitbrain.github.io/_posts/2016-05-31-deploy-to-itch.md

 # 3. The deployment script

 This is the most crucial step.
-The "heart" of the toolchain will upload your game to itch.io:
+The "heart" of the toolchain will upload your game to itch.io.
+It uses [Butler](https://github.com/itchio/butler) under the hood, a commandline helper for itch.io, written by [Amos Wenger](https://amos.me).
+The following script will build your game and deploy it automatically to itch.io:
 {% highlight bash %}
 !#/bin/bash